-- 2.5.2.1 The assessment methodology for Marine and Coastal Processes has, in accordance with best practice, adopted the 'source-pathway-receptor' approach.
-This allows a study area to be identified which includes all the marine locations of project activities associated with the Proposed Development (Offshore) which may create potential sources of effects, in addition to all the pathways which create a linkage between the source and environmental receptors. - 2.5.2.2 The baseline and assessment works have been undertaken using an evidencebased approach, supported by surveys specific to the Proposed Development (Offshore) and numerical modelling as appropriate. - 2.5.2.3 For the most part, physical processes are not in themselves receptors but are instead 'pathways'.
+- 2.5.2.1 The assessment methodology for Coastal and Marine Processes has, in accordance with best practice, adopted the 'source-pathway-receptor' approach.
+This allows a study area to be identified which includes all the marine locations of project activities associated with Caledonia North which may create potential sources of effects, in addition to all the pathways which create a linkage between the source and environmental receptors. - 2.5.2.2 The baseline and assessment works have been undertaken using an evidencebased approach, supported by Project specific surveys and numerical modelling as appropriate. - 2.5.2.3 For the most part, physical processes are not in themselves receptors but are instead 'pathways'.
 However, changes to physical processes have the potential to indirectly impact other environmental receptors (Lambkin et al., 2009).
 For instance, the creation of sediment plumes (the potential for which is considered in this chapter) may lead to settling of material onto benthic habitats.
-The potential significance of this particular change is assessed in Volume 2, Chapter 4: Benthic Subtidal and Intertidal Ecology. - 2.5.2.4 The Offshore Scoping Report (Volume 7, Appendix 2) was submitted to MD-LOT in September 2022.
-The Scoping Report set out the overall approach to assessment and allowed for the refinement of the Proposed Development (Offshore) over the course of the assessment.
+The potential significance of this particular change is assessed in Volume 3, Chapter 4: Benthic Subtidal and Intertidal Ecology. - 2.5.2.4 The Offshore Scoping Report (Volume 7, Appendix 2) was submitted to MD-LOT in September 2022.
+The Scoping Report set out the overall approach to assessment and allowed for the refinement of Caledonia North over the course of the assessment.
 The proposed scope of the assessment is set out in Table 2-6.

 Table 2-6: Impacts Scoped into the Marine and Coastal Processes Assessment.

-Potential Impact Phase Nature of Impact Increases in SSCs and change to seabed levels Construction and Decommissioning Indirect Potential impacts to seabed morphology (sandbanks and notable bathymetric depressions) Construction and Decommissioning Direct Modifications to littoral transport, coastal behaviour (erosion), including at the Landfall Site Construction and Decommissioning Direct Potential impacts to seabed morphology O&M Direct Seabed scouring O&M Direct Modifications to the wave and tidal regimes and associated impacts to morphological features O&M Indirect Cumulative modifications to the wave and tidal regime and associated potential impacts to the sediment transport regime O&M Indirect
+Potential Impact Phase Nature of Impact Increases in suspended sediment concentrations (SSCs) and change to seabed levels Construction and Decommissioning Indirect Potential impacts to seabed morphology (sandbanks and notable bathymetric depressions) Construction and Decommissioning Direct Modifications to littoral transport, coastal behaviour (erosion), including at the Landfall Site Construction and Decommissioning Direct Potential impacts to seabed morphology O&M Direct Seabed scouring O&M Direct Modifications to the wave and tidal regimes and associated impacts to morphological features O&M Indirect Cumulative increases in SSC and changes to seabed levels Construction and Decommissioning Indirect Cumulative modifications to the wave and tidal regime and associated potential impacts to the sediment transport regime O&M Indirect